During the submission process, you can change all details at all times.

 PDF files submitted to the institutional repository have to be searchable.
 When files lack a layer of searchable text, the publication may be prevented from being discovered in full-text search.

 The Freie Universität University Library holds a block on ISBNs that we are happy to pass on to Freie Universität members free of charge if required.
-That does not apply for doctoral and habilitation theses.
 Please address your requests to the University Library Dissertations Department / Repository Editiorial Team: email@example.com

 A URN (Uniform Resource Name) serves to uniquely identify your work – much as an ISBN or DOI does.